yaxu/pihkal/chapters/old/400-effects.md

 ## Summary

-You might be wondering why events that have lost their trigger point are kept at all, if they can't be heard.
-The answer is that these event fragments become useful when it comes to using patterns in different ways, such as combining with yet another control pattern, or feeding into a function that transforms the pattern so fragmentary event onsets once more come into play.
+You might be wondering why events are kept at all, if they have lost their trigger point, and so can't be heard.
+The answer is that these event fragments become useful when it comes to using patterns in different ways, such as combining with yet another control pattern, or feeding it into a function that transforms the resulting pattern so fragmentary event onsets once more come into play.